General program questions

 An electricity supplier is a company that buys electricity for you from electricity generators or from electricity brokers.
 An electricity supplier can be a utility like Eversource, or it can be a third-party company.
 If your supplier is a third-party company, it does not replace Eversource as your electric utility.

-- In Newton Power Choice, the City chooses an electricity supplier on your behalf.
+• With Newton Power Choice, the City chooses an electricity supplier on your behalf.
 Newton has signed a contract with Direct Energy to supply electricity to the City.
-Direct Energy will appear on your electricity bill as your electricity supplier, and Eversource will use the price the City has secured from with them to calculate the supply charges on your bill.
+Direct Energy will appear on your electric bill as your electricity supplier, and Eversource will use a price the City has secured with them to calculate the Supply charges on your bill.

 Will I receive a lower quality of service from Eversource if I participate in Newton Power Choice?

 No. The quality of service to you will be unaffected by your participation in Newton Power Choice.
-The reason is because Eversource does not profit from the supply charges on your electric bill.
-They pass the electricity supply charges along to you with no markup.
-They make their profit from the distribution charges.
+The reason is because Eversource does not profit from the Supply charges on your electric bill.
+They pass the electricity Supply charges along to you with no markup.
+They make their profit from the Delivery charges.
 As a result, they have no preference whether they choose your supplier or Newton does.

 What is the minimum amount of renewable electricity required by state law?

-In addition, state law requires the purchase of a minimum amount of renewable energy from older renewable energy projects in New England, as well as from some other energy sources that are considered highly efficient but not renewable.
+In addition, state law requires the purchase of a minimum amount of renewable energy from older renewable energy projects in the New England region, as well as from some other energy sources that are considered highly efficient but not renewable.

 For more information, visit the Massachusetts Department of Energy Resources page on compliance information for the Renewable Portfolio Standard.